Google's 97 Local Ranking Factors: Which Of The 28 Make Or Break Factors Is Your Website Missing?

 We’ve tested this across A LOT of pages.

-But to really make sure here’s a study that backs up our data also.
+But to really make sure here's a study that backs up our data also.
 Thanks to the guys over at SERPIQ who conducted a full study to determine on average how many words are in the top 10 ranking pages.
-Here’s the results:
+Here is the result:

 16) Make Your Website Useful!